Dronzillla/flask_pzp_project/README.md

 Requirements:
 - When registering user must enter a complex password.
-- Logged in user can delete his account.
+- Logged-in user can delete his account.
-- Logged in user can change his password.
+- Logged-in user can change his password.
-- Create admin page.
+- Create an admin page.
 - Admin user can make another registered user an admin user.
 - Admin user can delete any user and any project.
 - Admin user can't create new user.
 - Admin user can't create new project.
-- Registration of new user should be confirmed by admin user.
+- All new users must be verified by an admin user.
-- When new user registers an email is sent to admin emails.
+- When new user registers an email is sent to all admin users emails.
-- Implement page not found template.